meker12/commerce-channels.en/help/channel-manager/publish-listings-to-marketplace.md

 title: Publish Listings to Walmart
 description: Publish listings for Commerce products to Walmart Marketplace to begin selling.
 ---
-# Publish Listing to Walmart
+# Publish Listings to Walmart

 Like other marketplaces, Walmart allows third-party sellers to list items that are sold by others.